nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Machine learning needs a lot of data.
 At least when you are training your own model.
 E.g. medical, scientific or geological data, as well as imaging data sets frequently combine petabyte scale storage volumes.

-Storing data on commercial cloud storage will become expensive.
-If not for storage than the network cost involved when data must be connected to different application blocks will be high.
+Storing data on commercial cloud storage becomes expensive.
+If not for storage than the network cost involved when data must be connected to different application blocks is high.

 If you are using very large data sets you will dive into the world of NoSQL storage and clusters solutions.
 E.g. Hadoop is an open source software platform managed by the Apache Software Foundation that has proven to be very helpful in storing and managing vast amounts of data cheaply and efficiently.